caina89/calciumIPACL/README.md

 4. All treatments without control.
 5. All treatments with control.

+As such, we keep as many overlapped genes in each combination as possible for further analyses.

 ## Generate plots and tables from MapMyCells annotations using 3_mapmycells_*.ipynb